 Please be mindful of our Community Behaviour Rules and of respecting others when using the outside areas in your accommodation.

-In student accommodation, staff on site will be on hand to ensure students can access the outdoor spaces safely, and they may ask students to disperse to avoid gatherings of more than 30 residents or to reduce noise.
-Some of our halls only offer limited outdoor space.
-Please be mindful that other students may also wish to use these areas.
+In student accommodation, staff on site will be on hand to ensure students can access the outdoor spaces safely, and they may ask students to disperse to avoid large gatherings or to reduce noise.
+Some of our halls only offer limited outdoor space, please be mindful that other students may also wish to use these areas.

 It is also important you respect other students’ study commitments and right to a quiet night, and you should not socialise in the outdoor areas of your accommodation during Quiet Hours (11pm and 7.30am, or as advised by your accommodation provider).

 See more information on what you can and cannot do on GOV.UK.

 A student will be allowed to invite one guest or visitor on the understanding that they do not cause annoyance or inconvenience to other residents.
 Please ensure you speak to your housemates to ensure they are happy to have someone in their home.

 You will need to sign in (and sign out) your guest/visitor at reception, and they will need to show ID and confirm their current address (household).
 We recommend your visitor or guest takes a free lateral flow Covid-19 test before visiting the accommodation.
 At home asymptomatic tests are available to order via the NHS.